jamietre/iter8/README.md

 iter8 seeks to bridge the gap between arrays and iterables, leveraging native data structures and adding some useful new transformation functions.
 Because everything is treated as a sequence, no work gets done until you ask for some specific output, and the sequence is only iterated as much as needed to perform your operations.

-iter8 is small (10k uglified) and has no runtime dependencies.
+iter8 is small (about 10k uglified, and 2.6k gzipped) and has no runtime dependencies.

 ### immutability by design